By Parker Dorris, Senior Product Manager, Silicon Labs.

 Other key features of the starter kit include:

 The Wireless Xpress Wi-Fi starter kit (AMW007-E04) is the easiest way to start evaluation and development in any new Wi-Fi-enabled device.
 The base starter kit operates standalone and can be used with a simple terminal emulator via the USB port.
-Developers can also supplement their Wireless Xpress expansion board with a microcontroller development kit such as the EFM8UB1 or EFM8UB2.
+Developers can also supplement their Wireless Xpress expansion board with an MCU development kit such as the EFM8UB1 or EFM8UB2.

 The base starter kit includes:

 Silicon Labs modules provide developers a drop-in connectivity prototype that gives them a head start in their application launch, which in turn means more revenue.
 In addition, developers can save countless months of development work and get products to market faster by leveraging Silicon Lab’s pre-programmed, pre-certified wireless modules-no programming necessary and no risk of failing FCC certifications.
-Find more details on Silicon Labs Wireless Xpress solutions.
+Learn more about Silicon Labs Wireless Xpress solutions.